 7. Conclusion

-The conclusion for a Recirculatory Aquaculture System (RAS) emphasizes its significance in the future of aquaculture due to its numerous advantages.
+The conclusion for a Recirculatory Aquaculture System emphasizes its significance in the future of aquaculture due to its numerous advantages.
 RAS allows for reduced water requirements, minimized land needs, flexibility in site selection, decreased wastewater effluent volume, enhanced biosecurity, and efficient environmental control.
 It enables high fish stocking densities, close monitoring of environmental conditions, and independence from weather fluctuations.
 However, implementing RAS requires a substantial upfront investment, high operating costs mainly due to electricity, and the need for skilled staff.
 Additionally, RAS has higher greenhouse gas emissions compared to non-recirculating aquaculture.
 Special types of RAS include Aquaponics, which combines fish and plants in a closed-loop system, and Aquariums used for display purposes with controlled water quality.
 Aquaponics offers the advantage of minimal waste generation and multiple crop harvests.
 Overall, RAS presents a promising approach to sustainable and intensive fish farming with careful consideration of its benefits and challenges.

 8. References

 Ahmed N, Turchini GM.
 Recirculating aquaculture systems (RAS): Environmental solution and climate change adaptation.
-Journal of Cleaner production.
+Journal of Cleaner Production.
 2021 May 15;297:126604.

 Aich N, Nama S, Biswal A, Paul T. A review on recirculating aquaculture systems: Challenges and opportunities for sustainable aquaculture.
 Innovative Farming.
 2020;5(1):017-24.